vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-vsphere-with-tanzu.md

 # **Deployment Instructions**

-For instructions on how to deploy this reference design, see [Deploy Tanzu for Kubernetes Operations using vSphere with Tanzu](deployment-guides/tko-on-vsphere-with-tanzu.md)
+For instructions on how to deploy this reference design, see [Deploy Tanzu for Kubernetes Operations using vSphere with Tanzu](../deployment-guides/tko-on-vsphere-with-tanzu.md) <!-- markdown-link-check-disable-line -->